ybot1122/playground/app-route-tutorial/README.md

 ### More Services

 Navigate to the Services page.
 In that page, click around to some of the other services that are offered by this company.
 Notice that these pages are nested under the `/services/` directory.
 So now you see nested routes in action.
 Also notice there is a `layout.tsx` that all the pages in `/services/***` will render.
-As you can see, we can also use nested `layout.tsx`!
+As you can see, we can also use nested `layout.tsx`.

+### Handling 404

+While on the services page, notice that the Investment Services button leads to a not found page.
+This is another unique file we can put in our folders.
+Next.JS will automatically use this if the user hits a route that is not defined.
+It can also be nested.
+Try going to localhost:3000/oogabooga and you will see the top-level `not-found.tsx` file instead.